8 Things To Do at Home Every Fall

-You have GOT to do this.
-Winterizing your exterior faucets and hoses simply means drain the lines of water and put an insulated cap over the head of the faucet.
+Do not forget to do this: winterize your exterior faucets and hoses!
+Which simply means drain the lines of water and put an insulated cap over the head of the faucet.
 That’s it.
-If you don’t you could have burst water lines that cost you thousands of dollars in repairs.
+If you skip this one, your water lines could potentially burst, and that’ll cost you thousands of dollars in repairs.

 4. Service your Furnace + Fireplace

 If you haven’t had your furnace serviced and cleaned, pay the $120 that is costs to get a professional HVAC technician to your house and do it!
-If you have already done that this year, simply replace the filter.
-Do you have a heat pump or Air Conditioning unit?
+If you have already done so within the year, simply replace the filter.
+Do you have a heat pump or A/C unit?
 If so, it’s best to get these serviced at the tail end of summer or during the warmer months.
-An AC unit cannot be used or tested when the temperature is lower than 55 degrees (this variest based on unit and manufacturer).
+An A/C unit cannot be used or tested when the temperature is lower than 55 degrees (this varies based on unit and manufacturer).

-Outdoor furniture isn’t cheap people.
-Give it a good scrub or pressure wash and bring it into the garage or basement.
-Ideally anywhere that maintains relatively low humidity to slow the wear and tear of your outdoor pieces.
-You’ll probably need to wash it again after it accumulates spiders, cobwebs and dust.
-But don’t let this be a reason to not clean before taking it inside!
-You will appreciate not having to scrub so intensely in the spring. 😊
+Outdoor furniture isn’t cheap people… Give it a good scrub or pressure wash and bring it into the garage or basement.
+Ideally, anywhere that maintains relatively low humidity to slow the wear and tear of your outdoor pieces.
+You’ll probably need to wash it again before setting it up in the spring, but don’t let this be a reason to not clean before putting it inside!
+You will appreciate not having to scrub so intensely later on.

 Our rainy weather requires us homeowners to do a little more when it comes to exterior maintenance and we HAVE to do it!
-Or it will create substantially more work and headache in our future.
+Or it will create substantially more work (and headache) in our future.
 Look around the trim of your windows to see if you need a new bead of caulk, if you do, just peel off the existing line and lay down a fresh one.
 Less is more when it comes to caulking.
-For me personally I leave this up to my general contractor.
-It IS noticeable when you do a bad job!
+Personally, I leave this up to my general contractor.
+It is noticeable when you do a bad job!
 This activity can single handedly lower your heating bills and make your home more airtight.